Have you ever studied your dog’s paws? Probably not; like most dog owners, a dog’s paw only really gets noticed when there’s something wrong with it.

 Ever wondered why your dog’s feet smell salty and a bit like popcorn?
-Although, it might smell like your favourite snack, Frito feet are caused by sweat interacting with bacteria.
+Although it might smell like your favorite snack, Frito feet are caused by sweat interacting with bacteria.

-As your dog’s feet are always on the ground, they pick up microorganisms, fungi and bacteria.
-Mix that with a healthy dose of perspiration, and you get that distinctive doggy foot smell.
+As your dog’s feet are always on the ground, they pick up microorganisms, fungi, and bacteria.
+Mix that with a healthy dose of sweat, and you get that distinctive doggy foot smell.

 Did you know that some dog breeds have webbed feet?
 Although most dogs have a small amount of skin between the toes, some breeds have more than most.

-The Newfoundland, Labrador and Dachshund among others have skin that stretches almost from toe tip to toe tip.
-Not only are webbed feet perfect for swimming but they also act as spades for dogs that love to dig.
+The Newfoundland, Labrador, and Dachshund have skin that stretches almost from toe tip to toe tip.
+Not only are webbed feet perfect for swimming, but they also act as spades for dogs that love to dig.

 13. Hey, that’s not a chew toy

-The best way to stop your dog chewing its paws is to give your dog something else to do like working food out of an interactive toy.
+The best way to stop your dog from chewing its paws is to give your dog something else to do, like working food out of an interactive toy.